What is Work Intelligence and why it matters now

 Learn how the world’s largest enterprises are rebuilding work for the AI era.

-Workforce intelligence will revolutionize how people leaders work.
+Work Intelligence will reshape how people leaders work.
 It will also create more equitable and impactful organizations by ensuring no one is hidden.
 The new world of work will be designed with inclusive, data-driven decision-making.
-Every people leader will have a workforce strategy that they report to shareholders on and integrate into organizational planning.
+Every people leader will have a workforce strategy.
+They report to shareholders on it and integrate it into organizational planning.

-— Siobhan Savage, CEO and Co-Founder at Reejig
+– Siobhan Savage, Founder and CEO at Reejig

-It's time for workforce intelligence to get on the strategic business agenda
+It's time for Work Intelligence to get on the strategic business agenda

-For many years, talent teams have fought an uphill battle for investment in enterprise AI infrastructure.
-Despite people being an organization's most expensive and most important asset, investment in AI that maps an entire workforce is dismal.
-Skills, experience, learning, and career pathways remain invisible compared to finance, marketing, and sales.
+For many years, workforce teams have fought an uphill battle for investment in enterprise AI infrastructure.
+Despite people being an organization's most expensive and most important asset, investment in AI that Maps an entire workforce is dismal.
+Capabilities, experience, learning, and career pathways remain invisible.
+Finance, marketing, and sales are far ahead.

 70% of company executives believe people analytics is a top priority.
 Yet workforce strategy only accounts for 17% of AI adoption use cases across all industries.